patternfly/patternfly-elements/elements/pfe-codeblock/README.md

 | Variable name | Default value | Region |
 | --- | --- | --- |
 | `--pfe-pfe-codeblock--Color` | `#252527` | N/A |

-## Events
-Describe any events that are accessible external to the web component.
-There is no need to describe all the internal-only functions.

-### pfe-codeblock:change

-### pfe-codeblock:click

 ## Dependencies
 Describe any dependent elements or libraries here too.